hyrise/encoding_selection/README.md

 The `hyrise_full_pipeline` job in the main workflow file [haupt.yml](https://github.com/hyrise/encoding_selection/blob/main/.github/workflows/haupt.yml#L20) lists all steps required from gathering calibration data, learning models, selecting configurations, to evaluating them.
 Due to GitHub restrictions, the pipeline creates only a tiny data set (scale factor of 0.5).

-For each run, we compare Hyrise against MonetDB and DuckDB.
+For each run, we compare Hyrise against MonetDB and DuckDB[^1].
-The results are plotted and stored in the artifacts of each run.
+The results are plotted and stored in the artifacts of each run[^2].
 Download `database_comparison(.zip)` of the last succesful run for a plot of the TPC-H benchmark runs.

-Please note that we compare against DuckDB more or less for fun.
-We are huge fans of the project, but the current benchmark script is probably an unfair comparison (multiple concurrent clients).
-We have talked to the DuckDB maintainers and decided to exclude DuckDB measurements from the paper for this reason.
-In case you can help us to make a fair comparison, feel free to post a pull request.

 The code (both the plugins as well as the Python scripts) are extracted from a larger project.
 Please excuse the often convoluted and bloated code.